changgang/bpa-ipf-tsp/README.md

     $ make
     $ sudo make install

 After building, you will see the library binaries in `lib/` and the executables in `bin/`.
+To build with debug symbols, do `cmake -DCMAKE_BUILD_TYPE=Debug ..`

 ## Sample Cases
 There are a variety of sample cases in the [data](https://github.com/mbheinen/bpa-ipf-tsp/tree/master/data) directory of this repo.
 Some of them came from original IPF codebase others came from publically available cases like Texas A&M's set of synthetic cases found [here](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/).
 None of the data is from real power system networks since such information is generally considered confidential by Transmission System Operators.